Oral Tranexamic Acid for Shoulder Replacement Surgery

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you are taking anticoagulants (blood thinners) other than aspirin.

-How is the drug tranexamic acid unique for shoulder replacement surgery?
+What evidence suggests that oral tranexamic acid is effective for shoulder replacement surgery?

 WS